Política de privacidad

 This website uses Hotjar web analytics service to improve the user experience on our website (http://www.hotjar.com, 3 Lyons Range, 20 Bisazza Street, Sliema SLM 1640, Malta, Europe).
 Hotjar may record mouse clicks, mouse movements and scrolling activity where we use this information to improve user experience.
 Hotjar collects information regarding pages visited, actions which are taken, country, device used, operating system, and browser used.
 Hotjar does not collect personally identifiable information that you do not voluntarily enter in this website.
 Hotjar does not track your browsing habits across web sites which do not use Hotjar services.
 You can find out more about Hotjar data processing here: https://www.hotjar.com/privacy.

 If you do not want to be tracked by Hotjar on websites, you can turn it off with a “do not track” header.
-Hotjar does not collect form submissions or any personal information.
+Hotjar does not collect form submissions or any personal data.
 You can find information about this on the following website https://www.hotjar.com/opt-out.

-When sharing your data outside the European Economic Area, the country to which it is transferred will either be subject to an adequacy decision by the European Commission, or if not (or if we transfer your personal information to an international organisation), we will ensure that the transfer takes place on the basis of one or more of the following safeguards:
+When sharing your data outside the European Economic Area, the country to which it is transferred will either be subject to an adequacy decision by the European Commission, or if not (or if we transfer your personal data to an international organisation), we will ensure that the transfer takes place on the basis of one or more of the following safeguards:

 - data protection policies adhered to by the data controller and other companies and entities within our corporate group from time to time, which comply with applicable laws, known as "binding corporate rules" or "BCRs";